-The consolidated financial statements for the fiscal year ended September 30, 2019, include the accounts of the Company, ATEX Chile and ATEX Valeriano.
+These consolidated financial statements include the accounts of the Company, ATEX Chile and ATEX Valeriano.
 All significant inter-company transactions and balances have been eliminated.

+(Formerly Colombia Crest Gold Corp.)

-Notes to the Consolidated Financial Statements For the years ended September 30, 2019 and 2018 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements

+Year ended September 30, 2020

+Expressed in Canadian Dollars